• Skip to primary navigation

 The turkey is seasoned with the garlic mojo.

-Step 4: Using your hands, spread a few tablespoons of the garlic paste to the inside of the cavity.
-Generously spread more of the garlic paste all over the turkey making sure to add paste inside all the cuts.
-Sprinkle adobo all over the turkey including the cavity.
-(Make sure to also season the giblets with the garlic paste and adobo.)
-Place the turkey in a roaster pan, cover with aluminum foil and place in the refrigerator for 12-48 hours.
+Step 4: Rub a few tablespoons of the garlic paste inside the cavity, then generously spread the remaining paste all over the turkey, make sure to work it into all the slits for maximum flavor.
+Sprinkle adobo all over the turkey, including the cavity.
+(Don't forget to season the giblets with garlic paste and adobo too!)

 Note: Make sure to not only check the cavity for the giblets but also check the neck pouch for additional giblets.